For even as love crowns you so shall he

 - Eliminate destructive habits and counterproductive behaviors

-- Consciously use tools and resources that help you get divorced with confidence and clarity
+- Consciously use resources that help you gain confidence and clarity

 - Surround yourself with trustworthy and supportive people